The climate emergency is also a healthcare emergency. When extreme weather events occur, it is the most vulnerable people who suffer the most.

 In Kamrangirchar, a massive slum in the Bangladeshi capital Dhaka, increasing numbers of people are arriving from low-lying coastal areas.
 Our teams here are now treating people injured or sick from working in unsafe conditions, as well as survivors of sexual and gender-based violence experienced in the overcrowded slum.

-Across our projects in more than 70 countries across the globe, we’re striving to be sustainable.
+Humanitarian organisations need to lead by example.
+Across our projects in more than 70 countries, MSF is striving to be sustainable.